Zendro-dev/Zendro-dev.github.io/api_graphql.md

 }
 ```

-* `bulkAddRecordCsv: String` - Load csv file of records
+* `bulkAddRecordCsv: String` - Load csv file of records.
 In this mutation the csv file should be attached in the request.

 ### General Filter Arguments
-When retrieving a set of records of any data model, there is specific arguments that can help to select only
+When retrieving a set of records of any data model, there are specific arguments that can help to select only certain records.
-certain records.
 Two of the general arguments that the user can specify as input are pagination and order.
 The description about how to use these arguments is as follows:

 #### Search argument
 This argument type depends on the data model name.
-Assuming our data model is calle `Record` then the graphql type of this argument is called
+Assuming our data model is called `Record` then the graphql type of this argument is called
 `searchRecordInput` and it is an object which contains the next fields:

 name | Type | Description
 ------- | ------- | --------------
-*field* | String | Can be any record's attribute name.
+*field* | String | Can be any record's attributes name.
 Can be also understood as the column by which the records will be filtered.
 *value* | Object | Value used to filter the records, can be type `String` or type `Array` (default type is String) and the actual value should be also specified.
 Example: `value:{ type: String, value: "%string_to_filter%"}`
 *operator* | String | Operator used to filter the records.
 Example: `eq`, `like` ...
 *search* | [searchRecordInput] | Recursively the user can spefify another search argument.